 The news-filled year that is 2020 has prompted awards programs to add special categories so newsrooms can highlight the work they did in an extraordinary year.

-Poynter is writing this week about how the general election “
+Poynter is writing this week about how the general election “has all the ingredients to become a river of disinformation.”

 Ever since the advent of digital advertising, there’s been a focus on making the ads more efficient through targeting.
 The hope, of course, was to make them more valuable.